Skip to content

 You should report a workplace injury within 30 days and should your injury require you to undergo treatment or affect your capacity to work you are required to submit a Work Injury Claim Form along with a completed Certificate of Capacity within 6 months from the date of the injury to your employer.

 In some cases, the time limit can be extended.
-Reach our workers compensation lawyers to know whether you are eligible or not.
+Reach our workers compensation lawyers for a free claim assessment to find out whether you are eligible.

 Calculate your compensation claim